KingVik-Planet/alx-low_level_programming/0x09-static_libraries/README.md

 * Move a copy of .o file into lib by using ar rcs libmy.a *.o command

 * git add, commit and push

+* Check for number of function - ar -t libmy.a | wc -l